 If you are suffering from headaches, one important factor in finding relief is considering how the headaches began.
 For example, you may have a history of head or neck trauma involving a whiplash-type injury.
-As a result, chronic headaches can set in.
+As a result, chronic head pain can set in.
 How does whiplash occur?

 Causes of Whiplash Injuries that May Lead to Headaches